 Average Toner Usage Per Photo

 Photo printing uses more toner than printing documents.
-Full-page photos require all colors, which increases usage.
+Full-page photos require all colours, which increases usage.
 However, laser printers can handle large volumes without frequent cartridge changes.

 Cost Per Photo on a Laser Printer

-The average cost depends on toner price and coverage.
+The average cost depends on the toner price and coverage.

 | Item | Estimated Cost |